Project Overview

 Key Achievements

 The Embassy of the Kingdom of the Netherlands funded this impactful initiative in Nigeria.
-The project trained more than 56,000 smallholder farmers.
-Notably, women comprised 28% of participants, while youth made up 74%.
+As a result, the project trained more than 56,000 smallholder farmers.
+Importantly, women comprised 28% of participants, while youth made up 74%.
 The training primarily focused on eco-efficient solutions and business management in Kaduna and Kano states.
-The project demonstrated impressive agricultural productivity gains of 92.6% across target crops, bringing more than 2,000 hectares under sustainable farming practices.
-Additionally, the project facilitated crucial business linkages and partnerships, piloted 18 innovations among 1,900 entrepreneurial farmers in Ogun and Oyo states, and improved access to financial services for horticultural actors, creating a more resilient and interconnected agricultural sector.
+Notably, the project demonstrated impressive agricultural productivity gains of 92.6% across target crops, ultimately bringing more than 2,000 hectares under sustainable farming practices.
+Additionally, the project facilitated crucial business linkages and partnerships, piloted 18 innovations among 1,900 entrepreneurial farmers in Ogun and Oyo states, and improved access to financial services for horticultural actors, thereby creating a more resilient and interconnected agricultural sector.

 Lasting Impact